Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 ## Step 3: Verify the PV and PVC

 Check that both resources were created successfully.
+Output columns may vary slightly with your `kubectl` version.

 Verify the PersistentVolume: